 A semicolon-separated list of directories.
 The directories will be regarded as roots of the NED package hierarchy, and all NED files will be loaded from their subdirectory trees.
-This option is normally left empty, as the OMNeT++ IDE sets the NED path automatically, and for simulations started outside the IDE it is more convenient to specify it via a command-line option or the NEDPATH environment variable.
+This option is normally left empty, as the OMNeT++ IDE sets the NED path automatically, and for simulations started outside the IDE it is more convenient to specify it via command-line option (-n) or via environment variable (OMNETPP_NED_PATH, NED-PATH).